-When we follow a path that is filled with negative emotions, our core values become ash in the mouth.
-They are meaningless and filled with hypocrisy.
-You will end up like many who say a lot, without saying anything at all.
-The closest example I have to this scenario are politicians.
-They use plenty of meaningful words, but these words are false because they lack convictions related the individual’s cores values.
+When we follow a path that is filled with hypocrisy, our core values become ash in the mouth.
+Your list becomes meaningless.
+You will end up like many who say a lot without saying anything at all.
+The closest example I have are politicians.
+They use plenty of fluffy words, but these words are false when they lack conviction backed by action.

 Energy follows focus, and what consumes your thoughts will consume your life.
 Like an arrow being pulled back on a bowstring, our thoughts, emotions, and mental focus lead us to our next blessing or curse in life.

 Keep your head in check.
-Don’t allow others to control your emotions, thoughts, or mind.
+Don’t allow others to control your emotions, opinions, thoughts, or understanding.

 Take your fingers out of your ears and listen. *chuckle*